moosichu/presentation-crest-underwater/presentation.md

 Have to be careful about constructing list of ocean tiles to render to the mask!

-TODO: Show code
+. . .

+Always render "culled" tiles in post-process mask.
+Solved other problems as well!

+---

+### VR

+Have to support multi-pass, single-pass and single-pass instanced...

+A bit easier in post-process shader, but mask needs to be instanced.

+---

+### Unity Bugs

+Doesn't work with Post-Process stack in BIRP...

 ## Future Work

-- Volumetric Effects - Particles, Fog
+- Volumetric Effects - Particles, Fog, Crepuscular Rays
 - Using the stencil buffer?
-- Transparency Windows (TODO: Get Screenshots)
+- Transparency Windows!

+---

+### {data-background-image="img/window_inside_out.jpg" data-background-size=contain}

+---

+### {data-background-image="img/window_outside_in.jpg" data-background-size=contain}

 ## The End